epezent/etfe/README.md

 # etfe

-`ETFE.hpp` emulates output from MATLAB's `tfestimate`, `pwelch`, and `cpsd` functions.
+`ETFE.hpp` emulates MATLAB's `tfestimate`, `pwelch`, and `cpsd` functions.
 It calculates the experimental transfer function estimate between input x and output y `txy`, the power spectral densities `psdx` and `psdy`, and the cross spectral density `csdxy`.
 By default, it behaves exactly as MATLAB's functions, and similarly can be provided with specified windows, overlap, and FFT sizes.
 The output has been tested to exactly match that of MATLAB's (see `matlab\test.m`).

 **Note:** *Currently, only real-valued 1D sample inputs are supported*.

-# Usage
+## Usage

 MATLAB:
 ```matlab